You can study individual units for personal or professional development without having to apply for a full QUT course.

 If your previous studies were not in English, or were completed in a country where English is not the first language, you will also need to demonstrate that you meet our English proficiency requirements when you apply.

 This subject continues to help students develop the four macro-skills of listening, speaking, reading and writing through an integrated communicative approach.
-While there is still further consolidation of the knowledge of the Pinyin Romanization system, greater attention is to be devoted to the speech of everyday conversations and to the the reading and writing of Chinese characters.
-With acquisition of the Chinese language, students will receive further exposure to aspects and characteristics of Chinese culture.
+While there is still further consolidation of the knowledge of the Chinese phonetic spelling system (i.e. Pinyin), greater attention is to be devoted to the speech of everyday conversations and to the the reading and writing of Chinese characters.
+With progressive acquisition of the Chinese language, students will receive further exposure to aspects and characteristics of Chinese culture.

 Students need to expand their working knowledge of Mandarin Chinese and to further develop their macro-skills of listening, speaking, reading and writing after completing their first year elementary Mandarin units.
 This unit will provide learning activities to consolidate students' knowledge and command of the Mandarin Pinyin/Romanization system and at the same time more attention will be given to increasing students' competence in reading and writing Chinese characters.
 With progressive acquisition of the Chinese language, students will be further exposed to aspects and characteristics of Chinese culture.